Join Our FREE Live Webinar

 More than 8.6 million people reside in the Old Dominion State, with about a third living within the greater Baltimore-Washington metro vicinity.

 Like most markets, real estate across Virginia has experienced unprecedented levels of demand combined with an uncharacteristically low supply of homes for sale.
-The result is that median home prices in Virginia have been pushed upward by 6.6% year-over-year (as of Nov 2023).
+The result is that median home prices in Virginia have been pushed upward by 8.5% year-over-year (as of Nov 2024).

 Despite the ups and downs of a typical market, real estate wholesalers can typically find potential investments to turn a profit – they must have an understanding of where to look and how to do it.
-That being said, let's dive into the lucrative strategy of wholesaling real estate.
+That being said, let's dive into the lucrative strategy of wholesaling Virginia.
 After reading our guide and downloading our resources, you will have the confidence to start investing in Virginia:

 *Before we begin our guide on wholesaling real estate in Virginia, we invite you to view our video on How To Wholesale Real Estate Step by Step (IN 21 DAYS OR LESS)!
 Host and CEO of Real Estate Skills, Alex Martinez, provides a comprehensive, step-by-step guide for beginners to start wholesaling real estate!